-Sergey Bratus, Winter 2016
+Sergey Bratus, Winter 2017

-We meet in Sudikoff 214, 2A.
+We meet in Sudikoff 214, in the 3B time slot.
 X-Hour will only be used when announced.
 My office is Sudikoff 065, office hours by appointment.

 Objective: To confidently read code of contemporary production operating systems.
 To epxlore OS mechanisms that everyone uses every day, but few people know in detail, such as dynamic linking, executable and linkable format, and OS debugging support.
 To read production kernel code & write working, non-trivial kernel code.
 To boldly go where few people with a kernel debugger have gone before.